oracle-livelabs/converged/obaas/microtx/microtx.md

     $ <copy>kubectl -n obaas-admin port-forward svc/obaas-admin 8080:8080</copy>
     ```

-  Start the Oracle Backend for Spring Boot CLI in the `parent` directory using this command:
+  Start the Oracle Backend for Spring Boot and Microservices CLI (*oractl*) in the `parent` directory using this command:

     ```shell
     $ <copy>oractl</copy>